Jagadeesh-Akkinenii/Identification-Classification-and-Visualization-of-Issues-in-GitHub-Archive-Data/README.md

 Apart from downloading the data and combining it into a single file which was done in Jupyter notebook, all the EDA process was done in Databricks Community Edition.
 Executing the EDA part in jupyter notebook will work but only after doing some changes in the code and the output can vary a little.

-In this repository there are 6 files,
+In this repository there are 7 files,

 1. README.md
+2. requirements.txt
-2. DOCUMENTATION.md
+3. DOCUMENTATION.md
-3. downloading_data.ipynb
+4. downloading_data.ipynb
-4. combining_data.ipynb
+5. combining_data.ipynb
-5. EDA_with_databricks_visualization.html
+6. EDA_with_databricks_visualization.html
-6. spark_EDA.ipynb
+7. spark_EDA.ipynb

 ## BRIEF EXPLANATION OF EACH FILE